Transitous

 headers Dictionary of custom HTTP headers to send when checking for updates / downloading.

-ignore-tls-errrors Ignore expired / invalid TLS certificate
+ignore-tls-errors Ignore expired / invalid TLS certificate

 fetch-interval-days Fetch this feed at most every n days.
 Useful if a server doesn't send Last-Modified, or to comply with terms of service.